webhintio/hint/docs/contributor-guide/parsers/index.md

 # How to develop a parser

-A `parser` udnerstands more deeply a resource and exposes that information to other parts of `sonarwhal`.
+A `parser` understands more deeply a resource and exposes that information to other parts of `sonarwhal`.

 To create one, you will need to create a new `Class` that extends from